crystal-lang/crystal-book/docs/syntax_and_semantics/literals/array.md

 [1, "hello", 'x'] # => Array(Int32 | String | Char)
 ```

-An explicit type can be specified by immediately following the closing bracket with `of` and a type, each separated by whitespace.
+An explicit type can be specified by immediately following the closing bracket with `of` and a type, each separated by ` | `.
 This overwrites the inferred type and can be used for example to create an array that holds only some types initially but can accept other types later.

 ```crystal
 array_of_numbers = [1, 2, 3] of Float64 | Int32 # => Array(Float64 | Int32)